Hermann Voss (art historian)

 Hermann Voss (born July 30, 1884, in Lüneburg; died April 28, 1969, in Munich) was a German art historian and museum director appointed by Hitler to acquire art, much of it looted by Nazis, for Hitler's planned Führermuseum in Linz, Austria.

+He is also credited with rediscovering Georges de La Tour, one of France’s greatest 17th-century painters.
+Though celebrated in his lifetime, La Tour’s work fell into obscurity, with many of his paintings misattributed to more commercially recognised artists.

 Education

 Hermann Georg August Voss was born in Lüneburg in July 1884 as the son of the businessman Johann Voss and his wife Sophie Voss née Erzgräber.
 He attended the grammar school in Lüneburg and Stralsund, obtaining his secondary school leaving certificate in March 1903.
-Voss studied art history at the Universities of Heidelberg and Berlin and received his doctorate in 1907 under Henry Thode on the old German Renaissance painter Wolf Huber.
+Voss studied art history at Heidelberg University and Berlin and received his doctorate in 1907 under Henry Thode on the old German Renaissance painter Wolf Huber.
 From 1908 he volunteered with Wilhelm von Bode and Max Jakob Friedländer at the Royal Prussian Art Collections.
 His interest was in the then little-noticed art of the late Renaissance and early Baroque in Italy, which led him to work as an assistant at the Art History Institute in Florence from 1911 to 1912.

 In December 1919, Voss married Marianne Boese, daughter of the painter Konrad Boese (1852–1938).